BM-K/Sentence-Embedding-Is-All-You-Need/README.md

 # Korean-Sentence-Embedding
 🍭 Korean sentence embedding repository.
 You can download the pre-trained models and inference right away, also it provides environments where individuals can train models.

+** Updates on 2021.01.26 **
+- Upload training and code
+- Huggingface model porting

 ## Baseline Models
 Baseline models used for korean sentence embedding - [KLUE-PLMs](https://github.com/KLUE-benchmark/KLUE/blob/main/README.md)